 The NSFetchedResultsController is effectively a wrapper around an NSFetchRequest.
 Therefore, we first need to construct the NSFetchRequest that will be used.
-In this example, we're building an NSFetchRequest that retrieves all of the available recipes.
+In this example, we're building an NSFetchRequest that retrieves all the available recipes.
 Further, we're going to sort the Recipe entities based on their name attribute.

-Once we've built the NSFetchRequest, we construct the NSFetchedResultsController.
-In its initialization, it accepts an NSFetchRequest, an NSManagedObjectContext, an NSString for its sectionNameKeyPath, and another NSString for its cacheName.
+Once we have built the NSFetchRequest, we then construct the NSFetchedResultsController.
+In its initialization, it accepts an NSFetchRequest, an NSManagedObjectContext, a string for its sectionNameKeyPath, and another string for its cacheName.
 Let's explore each of these in turn.